block-hczhai/block2-preview/README.md

 block2
 ======

-The block2 code provides an efficient highly scalable implementation of the Density Matrix Renormalization Group (DMRG) for quantum chemistry, based on Matrix Product Operator (MPO) formalism.
+The block2 code provides an efficient and highly scalable implementation of the Density Matrix Renormalization Group (DMRG) for quantum chemistry, based on the Matrix Product Operator (MPO) formalism.

 The block2 code is developed as an improved version of [StackBlock](https://sanshar.github.io/Block/), where the low-level structure of the code has been completely rewritten.